Introduction: Spice Business

 - Spice making machine

-- Packaging: Since the spices have the ability to absorb moisture, therefore their packaging must be done keeping this in view since it can lead to caking and discoloration.
+- Packaging: Since the spices have the ability to absorb moisture, their packaging must be done keeping this in view since it can lead to caking and discoloration.
 Further natural oils present in spices get oxidized.

 - Selling the final product: The penultimate step revolves around selling the product using the right platform.
-One can sell the spice in the local market, wholesale or retail it or can also do business online by having a website or by connecting with the other biggies in the market.
+One can sell the spice in the local market, wholesale or retail it, or can also do business online by having a website or by connecting with the other biggies in the market.

-Required investment for spice business
+The required investment for a spice business

 People are looking for packaged spices which is triggering the spices industry.